ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 Currently, the contract allows you to mount global plugins and add data into the global KeySet (passed to all plugins) during `kdbOpen`.
 This alone is already quite powerful, but we might more functionality in future releases.

 For now, there are three use cases for the `contract` parameter.
-All of them are covered by special helper functions:
+All of them are covered by helper functions:

 ```c
 int elektraGOptsContract (KeySet * contract, int argc, const char * const * argv, const char * const * envp, const Key * parentKey, KeySet * goptsConfig);